jingzhian/mkdocs-md-notes/docs/gastroenterology.md

+### Paralytic Ileus

 ### Appendicitis 盲肠炎

+Location of the pain has a very strong and highest predictive value.

 All patients with RLQ tenderness should be diagnosed as having appendicitis until proven otherwise.
 Special groups of patients to be particularly vigilant include children, the elderly, women, pregnant women and the immunocompromised.

 **Clinical Features**

-- The **classical presentation** of pain beginning periumbilically and moving to the right lower quadrant (RLQ) associated with vomiting, anorexia, rebound, and fever are reported in only 50-60% of patients.
+- The **classical presentation** of pain beginning periumbilically and **moving** to the right lower quadrant (RLQ) associated with vomiting, anorexia, rebound, and fever are reported in only 50-60% of patients.
   - Body temperatures >39°C are uncommon in the first 24 hours of illness but not uncommon - after the rupture of the appendix.
 Think of other diagnosis (e.g. acute pyelonephritis, PID) in a patient with a high fever (>39°C) early in the onset of abdominal pain.
   - Patients with acute appendicitis will frequently give a history of having had some vomiting.
 They generally have nausea, loss of appetite, mild fever, and will usually have decreased stooling or constipation.
 - **Atypical/early presentations** are actually more common.
 Early pain may be vaguely localized to the epigastrium which makes diagnosis difficult.
 Retrocaecal appendix, due to its 'hidden' position, is thought to result in delayed diagnosis of acute appendicitis and increased rate of perforation.